actions/importer-labs/azure_devops/readme.md

 -----

-## Bootstrap your Azure DevOps environment
+## Bootstrap your Azure DevOps organization

 1. Create an Azure DevOps personal access token with the following scopes: